ibm-cloud-docs/BlockStorage/dr-accessible-primary.md

 2. In the upper right, click **Replica**, and click **Actions**.
 3. Select **Failback**.

-   Expect a message across the page that shows the failover is in progress.
+   Expect a message across the page that shows that the failover is in progress.
 Additionally, an icon appears next to your volume on the **{{site.data.keyword.blockstorageshort}}** that indicates that an active transaction is occurring.
 Hovering over the icon produces a window that shows the transaction.
 The icon disappears when the transaction is complete.
 During the Failback process, configuration-related actions are read-only.
 You can't edit any snapshot schedule or change snapshot space.
 The event is logged in replication history.
    {: note}

 4. In the upper right, click **View All {{site.data.keyword.blockstorageshort}}**.